F5Networks/f5-openstack-hot/experimental/templates/standalone/nnic/README.md

 ## Prerequisites and Configuration Notes
   - Management Interface IP is determined via DHCP.
   - Additional Network Interface static IP address must be provided.
 If DHCP is desired, the template can be modified to remove fixed_ips property for the port.
-  - If you do not specify a URL override (the parameter name is f5_cloudlibs_url_override), the default location is github and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.
+  - If you do not specify a URL override (the parameter name is f5_cloudlibs_url_override), the default location is GitHub and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.
   - If you specify a value for f5_cloudlibs_url_override or f5_cloudlibs_tag, ensure that corresponding hashes are valid by either updating scripts/verifyHash or by providing a f5_cloudlibs_verify_hash_url_override value.
+  - :exclamation:**Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
+Please take note of the following when supplying password values:
+      - The BIG-IP version and any default policies that may apply
+      - Any characters recommended that you avoid

 ## Security
 This Heat Orchestration Template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open and modify definition of verifyHash file in /scripts/verifyHash.